Reconciling observed and simulated stellar halo masses: Conclusions

 In the simulations we can record whether each star particle was formed in situ or accreted.
-Thus, we can consider how well the stellar halo mass fraction estimated from deep images agrees with the true mass of accreted stars.
+Thus, we can consider how well the stellar halo mass estimated from deep images agrees with the mass of accreted stars, an important theoretical quantity that is not directly accessible observationally.
 Inspired by \mer\ and other recent works, we considered both spatial selection based on modeling and subtracting the disk and bulge regions (\S \ref{sec:fhalo-rh}) and a selection based on surface mass density as proposed in \citet{cooper10} (\S \ref{sec:fhalo-sigma}).
-We found that these methods can underestimate the stellar halo mass, often by a factor of 10: in selections based on disk fitting and subtraction, this can introduce spurious correlations into the mass fraction that obscure the true dependence of halo mass fraction with stellar mass.
-Although S\'ersic profiles can be notoriously degenerate, we found that determining the disk scale radius $R_d$ was fairly robust and not the main source of trouble with halo mass estimates.
-Instead, the main issues with using $R_d$ to select the stellar-halo-dominated region of a galaxy are the confusion of accreted and in situ material in the outskirts of the disk and the obscuration of accreted material by the disk at small projected radii.
-The contribution of each of these two complications varies substantially from galaxy to galaxy based on the individual accretion history.
-Using edge-on rather than face-on systems (\S \ref{sec:edgeon}) helps in the sense that the disk obscures less of the halo, but does not address the problems posed by the variety of accretion histories in selecting the stellar-halo-dominated region.
+We found that these methods can underestimate the accreted stellar mass, usually by a factor of 2--3 and up to a factor of 10.
+In selections based on disk fitting and subtraction, this can introduce spurious correlations into the mass fraction that obscure the true dependence of accreted mass fraction on stellar mass.
+Although S\'ersic profiles can be notoriously degenerate, we found that determining the disk scale radius $R_d$ was fairly robust and not the main source of trouble.
+Instead, the main issues with using $R_d$ to select a region of a galaxy containing mostly accreted stars are the confusion of accreted and in situ material in the outskirts of the disk and the obscuration of accreted material by the disk at small projected radii.
+The contribution of each of these two complications varies substantially from galaxy to galaxy based on the individual accretion history and the morphology of the central galaxy.
+Using edge-on rather than face-on systems (\S \ref{sec:edgeon}) helps in the sense that the disk obscures less of the halo, but does not address the problems posed by the variety of accretion histories in selecting the accretion-dominated region.
 Because of the wide variety of accretion histories spanned by our set of 17 simulated galaxies, there is no characteristic surface mass density or inflection point in the distribution of stellar mass surface densities that could help systematically diagnose the presence of mostly accreted material (\S \ref{sec:cdfs}).
 Given the narrow mass range (less than an order of magnitude) of this set of simulations, we emphasize that this significant variation in halo properties (over three orders of magnitude in surface mass density) is \emph{not} simply an effect of mass dependence, but reflects the wide variety of accretion histories across galaxies of similar masses.
-If only integrated-light images are available, we consider the most promising approach to identifying the accreted component to lie in examining the spatial variation in the metallicity of the galaxy, accessed perhaps through colors (\S \ref{sec:metallicity}).
+If only integrated-light images are available, we suggest that examining the spatial variation in the metallicity of the galaxy, accessed perhaps through colors, is a promising approach to identifying the accreted component using minimal additional information, since the simulated galaxies show a strong contrast in metallicity between the accreted stars and those formed in situ (\S \ref{sec:metallicity}).
 Quantifying this relationship will be the subject of future work.